google/android-cuttlefish/README.md

    udev rules.

 3. Go to http://ci.android.com/
 4. Enter a branch name.
-Start with `aosp-master` if you don't know what you're looking for
+Start with `aosp-main` if you don't know what you're looking for
 5. Navigate to `aosp_cf_x86_64_phone` and click on `userdebug` for the latest build

 *** promo
-   For ARM, use branch `aosp-master-throttled-copped` and device target `aosp_cf_arm64_only_phone-userdebug`
+   For ARM, use branch `aosp-main-throttled` and device target `aosp_cf_arm64_only_phone-trunk_staging-userdebug`
 ***

 6. Click on `Artifacts`